 Our state university created the Rutgers variety for New Jersey's biggest tomato plant, the Campbell's Soup Company, in 1934.
 Though it would be considered extremely soft by today's definition of tomato firmness, the juicy fruit—which provided great flavor, brilliant color, and no cracks—became a favorite around the world.
 But the original line is long lost; all the seeds sold today are derivatives.
 The Ramapo, also developed at Rutgers, in 1968, has also disappeared from seed catalogues.
 Fortunately, researchers at the Rutgers Agriculture Experiment Station (NJAES) have been busy bringing these old favorites back to the vine.

-You can learn more, and taste how they're doing, at this summer's annual Great Tomato Tasting on Wednesday, August 31, 2016 at the Snyder Research Farm in Pittstown.
-NJAES Cooperative Extension Master Gardener volunteers will offer over sixty heirloom and hybrid tomato varieties (as well as apples, basil, peaches, and honey), chef demonstrations, guided educational wagon tours, and professional advice for gardeners.
+The annual Great Tomato Tasting at the Snyder Research Farm in Pittstown is scheduled for Aug.
+30, 2023.
+NJAES Cooperative Extension Master Gardener volunteers offer over sixty heirloom and hybrid tomato varieties (as well as apples, basil, peaches, and honey), chef demonstrations, guided educational wagon tours, and professional advice for gardeners.

 140 Locust Grove Rd., Pittstown • 908/730-9419